Jazz7262/nawaz-aqeeqah-ceremony-invitation/README.md

 # This is an Wedding Ceremony Invitation Card

-Digital Invitation Card for Ziya's sister Wedding Ceremony developed by Ziya Invites
+Digital Invitation Card for Aqeeqa and Naming Ceremony of Ghouse's Daughter developed by Ziya Invites